- News Releases

 Oct.
-16 is World Spine Day.
+16 is World Spine Day to create awareness about spinal health.
 The key to beating back pain is figuring out the cause and the best treatment option.

 Journalists: Broadcast-quality video (0:59) is in the downloads at the end of this post.
 Please courtesy: "Mayo Clinic News Network."
 Read the script.